LVPlayground/playground/javascript/features/collectables/README.md

 # Collectables
+There are various _things_ that can be collected on Las Venturas Playground, in a variety of ways, all of which are implemented through this feature.

+## Multiple rounds
+Collectables can be collected in multiple _rounds_: this enables players to restart again once they have found them all, without affecting the benefits granted by locating them in the first place, nor the achievements they've earned as part of this.

 ## Series: Red Barrels
 Red Barrels have appeared all around San Andreas, and we need _your_ help in removing them to